Skip to main content

 Investment:

 Insurance Coverage: Most plans cover 70-80% of extraction costs.
 Wisdom teeth often covered at 50-80%.
+We're in-network with most major plans and will maximize your benefits.

 Financing Options:

-• • CareCredit® - 0% interest available
+• • CareCredit® accepted

 • • Same-day emergency care